Last updated on : 19 Nov, 2025

-Anxiety and depression are two of the most commonly recognized mental health concerns today, affecting millions worldwide.
-While medication can be essential in many cases, mental health professionals, including psychologists, psychiatrists, and therapists, often recommend preventive methods and non-medicated treatments before prescribing drugs.
+Anxiety and depression are two of the most commonly recognised mental health concerns today, affecting approximately one in every eight people worldwide [1].
+While medication can be essential in many cases, mental health professionals, including psychologists, psychiatrists, and therapists, often recommend preventive methods and non-medicated practices such as yoga [2].
 Among these, yoga stands out as a highly effective and holistic practice that supports both physical and mental wellness.

 One of the most effective lifestyle changes you can make is to start practising yoga.
 Doctors frequently advise that you engage in physical activity.
 Meditation and dietary adjustments are also suggested.
-Yoga combines two of the above three activities into a single exercise.
+Yoga combines physical postures (asanas), breathing techniques (pranayama), and meditation [3].

 Here are a handful of the many mental health benefits of yoga:

-Yoga is frequently recommended to those with conditions such as ADHD since it helps to centre and relax the body while also assisting the mind to focus.
-Doing poses that integrate breathing methods and improve focus can help with ADHD, which is a disorder that directly impacts focus and attention retention.
+Yoga is frequently recommended to those with conditions such as ADHD as it helps to centre and relax the body while also assisting the mind to focus [5].
+Doing poses that integrate breathing methods and improve focus can help develop sustained attention, which is often a challenge in conditions that impact focus and attention retention [5].

-Yoga can help those with low self-esteem; a lack of confidence or self-esteem is frequently cited as a cause of sadness and anxiety.
-Regularly practising yoga helps to centre and improve your body.
-It boosts your self-assurance.
+Yoga can help those with low self-esteem; a lack of confidence or self-esteem is frequently cited as a contributing factor to sadness and anxiety.
+Regularly practising yoga helps to centre and improve your body awareness and mastery of poses, which can boost your self-assurance.

-A lack of patience is a common side effect of depression, anxiety, and bipolar diseases.
-This can result in out-of-control fury outbursts.
-Yoga contains a variety of breathing exercises known as pranayama that assist in clearing your body and mind.
-These exercises will enhance your patience and inner equilibrium, as well as help you avoid angry outbursts.
+Emotional dysregulation is a common experience with conditions like depression, anxiety, and bipolar disorder, which can sometimes lead to outbursts of anger.
+Yoga contains a variety of breathing exercises known as Pranayama that assist in clearing your body and mind [3].
+Consistent Pranayama practice may enhance your capacity for patience and inner equilibrium, thereby helping to manage and reduce angry outbursts [3].

 It’s not enough to do yoga poses that aren’t focused on mental health; you need to do postures focused on the difficulties you’re dealing with.